 • Excessive jealousy and possessiveness;

-• False accusations - of the other person cheating, lying, being too needy, clingy, selfish, materialistic, etc.;
+• False accusations — of cheating, lying, being too needy, clingy, selfish, materialistic, etc.;

 • Isolating the individual from their family and friends;

-• Gaslighting (phrases like “You are exaggerating”, claiming that some things “have never happened”, or even something like “You're out of your mind”);
+• Gaslighting (phrases like "You are exaggerating," claiming that some things "have never happened," or even "You're out of your mind");

 • Mockery, ridicule, dark sarcasm;